the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `flooding` - [routing](https://en.wikipedia.org/wiki/Flooding_%28computer_networking%29)

-`fork` - [investopedia](https://www.investopedia.com/terms/h/hard-fork.asp) - "To fork or not to fork? - a radical change to a network's protocol that makes previously invalid blocks and transactions valid, or vice-versa.
+`fork` - [investopedia](https://www.investopedia.com/terms/h/hard-fork.asp) "To fork or not to fork? - a radical change to a network's protocol that makes previously invalid blocks and transactions valid, or vice-versa.
 A hard fork requires all nodes or users to upgrade to the latest version of the protocol software; twitter [status](https://twitter.com/christine_dkim/status/1651999278997417998?s=20)

-`fuzzing` - or `fuzz testing` involves providing invalid, unexpected, or random data as inputs in an attempt to break/crash the system
+`fuzzing` - or fuzz testing involves providing invalid, unexpected, or random data as inputs in an attempt to break/crash the system

 `gas` - transactions with higher gas price have higher priority to be included in a block;